 Cryptocurrency exchanges operating in Ireland are required to register as VASPs (Virtual Asset Service Providers) with the Central Bank.
 VASPs are required to carry out Customer Due Diligence and provide information to the Irish government upon request.

 In addition, it’s important to remember that transactions on blockchains like Bitcoin and Ethereum are publicly visible.
 Tax agencies around the world use data matching to track transactions and identify ‘anonymous’ wallets.

-If you’re trading cryptocurrency as a business, all profits will be subject to capital gains tax rather than income tax.
+If you’re trading cryptocurrency as a business, all profits will be subject to income tax rather than capital gains tax.

 There are various factors that may be used to determine whether your cryptocurrency activity reaches the level of a business known as the ‘Badges of Trade’.
 This includes:

 It’s likely that most Irish crypto investors won’t reach the level of sophistication required to be considered a ‘business’.